 2. I have become more aware of environmental concerns.
 I’ve grown to love this planet—and realized my love for a clean, beautiful world.
 This has always been important to me, but I never truly comprehended how much of an effect we have on the air we breathe and the grass beneath our feet.What you eat affects your life.
 How does being vegan change you?
 Click To Tweet

 3. I’ve realized my love for animals and life—living creatures.
 I’ve learned there isn’t a difference between a dog and a cow.
 A pig or a cat.
 Animals are friends, not food.
-While “animal rights” is such a large, philosophical, ethical topic that we could discuss for a long time, it all comes down to the fact that caring for animals is important for me.
+They add diversity and interest to our planet and are made for so many more reasons than to be consumed by us.
+Animal rights is such a large, philosophical, ethical topic that we could discuss for a long time, but for me, I’ve realized how much we should really appreciate the creatures around us.

 4. I feel 110% more confident in my health.
 While I always thought people should eat whatever they want, I slowly discovered the power of healthy eating.
 And guess what?
 I WANT to eat this way.

 5. I spend less on things that don’t matter, and I opt for more natural products.
 I bought three new makeup products in the last year, and I’m simplifying on other things as well.
 Sometimes, it’s about the quality of products and objects than the convenience or its societal value.
 I now look for quality shampoos, conditioners and other products.
 I am aware of what I put on my body, inside it and around it.